tweag/nickel/doc/manual/typing.md

 basic type errors will show up at runtime anyway.
 Second, Nickel has a powerful validation system, contracts, that can do the same job as types and more.

-The dilemma of needing static typing for functions while getting types out of the way when writing configurations led to the choice of gradual typing.
+This apparent dilemma is solved in Nickel by supporting *gradual typing* language.
+Gradual typing enables to mix both static typing and dynamic typing.

-If you already have an idea of typing and contracts work an nickel but you are looking for a quick cheat-sheet about when to use each, please visit [Type versus contracts: when to?](./types-vs-contracts.md).
+The following is a detailed exposition of this gradual type system.
+If you are rather looking for a small cheat-sheet about when to use static typing or contracts, please visit [Type versus contracts: when to?](./types-vs-contracts.md).

 ## Typing modes